Recycling plastics 1 and 2 only

 Where will grades 3 to 7 plastics go?

-New Zealand has no local processing of 3 to 7 plastics.
-Unfortunately they’ll have to go to landfill as there’s no sustainable or viable market for them.
+New Zealand has no local processing of grades 3 to 7 plastics.
+Unfortunately, they must go to landfill as there’s no sustainable or viable market for them.

 What are other councils doing?